 Green Umbrella is the leading alliance working to maximize the environmental sustainability of Greater Cincinnati.
-We’re driving collaboration to fuel measurable improvements in eight key areas of sustainability.
+We’re driving collaboration to fuel measurable improvements in seven key areas of sustainability.

 Our vision is to have the region recognized as one of the top 10 most sustainable metro areas in the nation by 2020.